Photo by Carl Groll; DDG 71 entering the port of Kiel, Germany, in June 2003. Click to enlarge.

 The griffin on the crest, noted for vigilance, intelligence and valor, reflects the versatility of the DDG 7l's operating capabilities.
 It holds a trident denoting the range of USS ROSS's offensive equipment and firepower.

 History of USS ROSS:

-USS ROSS' keel was laid on April 10, 1995 in Pascagoula, Mississippi and her christening was held one year later.
+USS ROSS' keel was laid on April 10, 1995 in Pascagoula, Miss., and her christening was held one year later.
 ROSS' plankowning crew moved aboard in April 1997 and sailed her to Galveston, Texas for the Commissioning on 28 June 1997.

 After commissioning, ROSS sailed on a six-week Combat Systems Ship Qualification Trial and then traveled back to Pascagoula for a three-month Post Shakedown Availability (PSA).
 ROSS then returned to her homeport of Portsmouth, Virginia and completed the Basic Training Phase including Engineering Certification, CART II, TSTA I, and III, Cruise Missile Tactical Qualification, Final Evaluation Period (FEP), and Logistics Management Assessment.

 ROSS completed the Intermediate Training Phase and in early 1999, she sailed with the THEODORE ROOSEVELT Battle Group for a Joint Task Force Exercise in preparation for a six-month deployment commencing on March 26, 1999.
 During this deployment to the Mediterranean and Adriatic Seas, ROSS participated in Operation Allied Force.
 On September 22, she returned to Norfolk, Va.